 The Project was classified as environmental category A under ADB's Environment Policy (2002) as its subcomponents are located in the Issyk Kul Biosphere Reserve, which includes several protected wetlands registered under the Ramsar Convention.
 As part of the project preparatory technical assistance an environmental impact assessment (EIA) was carried out for all subcomponents.
 Early in the environmental assessment process, relevant environment information was disclosed to likely affected people through stakeholder consultations, workshops, and focus group discussions.
 The summary EIA report in Russian was also disclosed by city governments and reviewed by SAEPF and its regional departments.
 News articles in local newspapers preceded the consultations, indicating the EIA content and availability with the city governments.
 Stakeholder comments from consultations were integrated into the Project.
 In accordance with ADB's Public Communications Policy (2005), the summary EIA was posted on the ADB website on 1 June 2009 to meet the 120-day disclosure requirement before Board consideration of the Project.

 An efficient, engineering design will mitigate any localized or temporary impacts.
-Relevant environmental mitigation measures specified in the ADB-approved environmental management and monitoring plan will be updated during detailed engineering design and be incorporated in bidding documents and civil works contracts.
 Impacts during operations will be mitigated through effective implementation of the environmental management plan.
 The following measures will mitigate key impacts.